plumvillage/newsletter/src/2024/en/articles/tien-nguyen--the-sunny-days.md

 The young friends reminded me of my early twenties.
 Regrettably, I was not as innocent then, not earnest enough with life; there were only struggles and doubts.
 At times, I would be at the height of my success, yet I felt like I was sitting in the abyss.
 I truly had lost so much (more than I ever imagined).
 The consequences and impact of suffering were spreading like a storm; they inherently were not worthwhile for this short life.

-{% image "article2024/Tien Nguyen/IMG_5897.jpg", "removeTopMargin" %}
-{% image "article2024/Tien Nguyen/Nhap Luu.jpg", "removeTopMargin" %}

 I’m beginning to see the connections in me spreading out and connecting with everything around.
 The blocks of logic have slowly disintegrated.
 The disjointed confusions in me at times naturally reconnect like a swollen river flowing over the parched land, smoothing out the crusty earth.

+{% image "article2024/Tien Nguyen/IMG_5897.jpg" %}

 I’ve also stopped rejecting the imperfect loves that do not meet my expectations.
 It was at this place of acceptance that I felt the presence of the sisters around me.
 These miracles I’ve experienced are continuations of the things the sisters have helped me see, and also of the lovely things that have come into my life.

 There is no need to keep people near me.
 No matter where they go in the world, they will always be in my heart.